MicrosoftDocs/architecture-center/docs/guide/networking/private-link-hub-spoke-network-content.md

 ### Azure hub-and-spoke topologies

 Hub and spoke is a network topology that you can use on Azure.
-It works well for efficiently managing communication services and meeting security requirements at scale.
-See [Hub-and-spoke network topology][Hub-and-spoke network topology] for more information on hub-and-spoke networking models.
+This topology works well for efficiently managing communication services and meeting security requirements at scale.
+For more information about hub-and-spoke networking models, see [Hub-and-spoke network topology][Hub-and-spoke network topology].

 By using a hub-and-spoke architecture, you can take advantage of these benefits: